twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-32-3-purification-by-overcoming-doubt%zh.rst

 Wholesome dhammas should always be cultivated at any time in any place.
 A couple from Hong Kong is welcoming the 2018 new year at a meditation retreat in Burma.
 After that, they will continue the spiritual journey at the holy site of Buddhagayā.

 This is welcoming the new year with heedfulness.
 But the majority are doing it with heedlessness.
-With the development of sati and paññā (mindfulness and discernment) arriving at the knowledge of rising and fall of phenomena (udayabbaya ñāṇa).
+With the development of sati and paññā (mindfulness and discernment) arriving at the knowledge of rise and fall of phenomena (udayabbaya ñāṇa).
 Here the contemplative mind is sharp enough for the present moment.

 The yogi has a strong resolution.
 And then the ten insight corruptions come in and the yogi can be taken them as realization.
 Therefore, he is stopping there.
 If he knows these are not representing the end of the way; then he is with the knowledge and vision of what is and what is not the path (maggāmagga ñāṇadassana).
 With the continued contemplation and at last the yogi is arriving at the end of the spiritual journey.
 This is the purification by knowledge and vision (Ñāṇadassana-visuddhi).

 ------

-revised on 2021-03-16; cited from https://oba.org.tw/viewtopic.php?f=22&t=4702&p=36993#p36993 (posted on 2019-11-22)
+revised on 2025-04-15; cited from https://oba.org.tw/viewtopic.php?f=22&t=4702&p=36993#p36993 (posted on 2019-11-22)

 ------